gmosx/appengine_js/README.md

 As a result, a developer can consult the [App Engine Python](http://code.google.com/appengine/docs/python/overview.html) documentation to work effectively with the JavaScript SDK.

+We use JavaScript coding conventions.
+Python names like 'this_is_a_name' are converted to JavaScript names like 'thisIsAName'.
+Moreover all delete() functions are renamed to .remove() functions to avoid collisions with the delete keyword (a DELETE() alias is also provided but it's uses is not recommended and may be deprecated in the future).

 Datastore
 ---------